-

 Split tunneling

-CyberGhost doesn’t have a split tunneling feature.
-This might not matter if you don’t need split tunneling, but it’s a common feature you can find with other VPN providers.
+CyberGhost doesn’t have a split tunneling feature for all of its apps, only for Android.
+This might not matter if you don’t need split tunneling, but it’s a common feature you can find with other VPN providers across desktop and mobile.

 CyberGhost does provide an option to whitelist specific websites with its VPN.
-This is similar to how split tunneling works because it will let you choose websites that you don’t want using the VPN.
-However, it’s still not quite the same as full split tunneling functionality that also works with apps.
+This is similar to how split tunneling works because it lets you choose the websites you don't want the VPN enabled on (for example, Netflix).
+However, it’s not quite the same as full split tunneling functionality that also works with apps.
+Even still, this is the best option for Windows or macOS users.

 Encryption